unusualfor/advanced-kubernetes/README.md

 ```

 Check operator logs, ConfigMap and the custom resource as per Step 3.
+You should now see that the Hello resource creation resulted in another reconciliation cycle.

 #### 5. Delete the Hello resource and observe reconciliation.
 ```bash